-24.3.1 Creating links
+24.3.1 Creating Links

-Basic links can be created with 'Text of the link ' which will look like Text of the link">text of the link
+Basic links can be created with 'Text of the link '\ which will look like Text of the link"> the link | which will look like Text of the link | the

-Documents in the same project can be cross referenced with the syntax : doc: 'document_name' for example, to reference the "docstrings" page : doc: 'docstrings' creates the following link Docstrings
+Documents in the same project can be cross referenced with the syntax : doc: 'document\name' for example, to reference the "docstrings" page : doc: 'docstrings' creates the following link Docstrings

-References can be created between sections by first making a "label" where you would like the link to point to . . name_of_reference:: the appropriate link can now be created with :ref: 'name_of_reference' (note the trailing underscore on the label)
+References can be created between sections by first making a "label" where you would like the link to point to . . \name\of\reference:: the appropriate link can now be created with :ref: 'name\of\reference' (note the trailing underscore on the label)